eonx-com/easy-monorepo/packages/EasyBugsnag/docs/configurators.md

 The client factory allows you to set a collection of **client configurators**.
 Once the client has been instantiated, the client factory will loop through the configurators, providing them the client instance to be configured.

-A configurator is a PHP class implementing `EonX\EasyBugsnag\Configurator\ClientConfiguratorInterface`.
+A configurator is a PHP class implementing `EonX\EasyBugsnag\Common\Configurator\ClientConfiguratorInterface`.
 When used within your favourite PHP framework, the configurators will be set on the factory for you so that any Bugsnag client will be configured before being injected into your services.
 Each configurator must define a priority (an integer value) which will be used to define the order of execution of the entire configurator collection.

 :::tip
-To simplify the process of creating configurators, you can extend `EonX\EasyBugsnag\Configurator\AbstractClientConfigurator`, which uses a default priority of 0.
+To simplify the process of creating configurators, you can extend `EonX\EasyBugsnag\Common\Configurator\AbstractClientConfigurator`, which uses a default priority of 0.
 :::

 For example, the following configurator sets the *release stage* attribute of the application data for Bugsnag: